p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ### Exercise 3: Deploy Backend applications

 In this section we are going to deploy the backend apps for acme-fitness application.
-We will also updates the rules for these backend apps in Spring Cloud Gateway and configure these apps to talk to Application Configuration Service and Service Registry.
+We will also update the rules for these backend apps in Spring Cloud Gateway and configure these apps to talk to Application Configuration Service and Service Registry.
 The Application configuration service is a feature of azure spring apps enterprise that makes Spring Apps config server capabilities available in a polyglot way.
 ASA-E internally uses Tanzu Service Registry for dynamic service discovery.

-This diagram below shows the final result once this section is complete:
+The diagram below shows the final result once this section is complete:

    ![](Images/scg-frontend-backend.png)